gomezc08/CS370-Project-Saturn/README.md

 - [x] Save feature to save an edited sound.

 part b: machine learning with clustering.
+Our goal is to be able to cluster similar sounds (our way to group by generes).
+- [x] Create clustering algorithm.
+- [x] Embed clustering algorithm in gui to create playlists for each cluster.
+- [x] Test implementation on real sounds in gui.

 part c: setting up a backend.
-Our goal is to extend our sound features from command line to something the gui can utilize.
+Our goal is to extend our sound features from command line to something the gui can utilize (acting as our controller).
+- [x] Modify speed.
+- [x] Modify pitch.
+- [x] Indicate if user wants to reverse a sounds or not.
+- [x] Allow user to add another sound to edited sound.
+- [x] Allow user to specify a sound to randomly insert in edited sound.
+- [x] Give user the choice whether to play edited version or original.
-- [x]
+- [x] Set up clustering algorithm.

 **GROUP MEMBERS:**